 How much money or gas will you save if you bike to the office one day a week?
 Three?
 Every day?

 That's hard to say precisely.
 Your savings will vary depending on the price of gas in your city, the distance you have to commute, and the gas mileage of the vehicle you'll be replacing your bike with.
-One study indicates that a person with a 10-mile commute to work who rides their bike every day instead of driving can expect to save between $240 and $1,500 a year.
+A 2022 study indicates that a person with a 10-mile commute to work who rides their bike every day instead of driving can expect to save between $240 and $1,500 a year.

 Your mileage, as they say, will vary.
 The federal government has a handy gas savings calculator to help you compare vehicles against each other that can help you get a ballpark idea of what you can expect in savings.
 That calculator doesn't calculate the savings or wear and tear on your car.
 Conversely, it doesn't add the cost of assorted bike-commuting equipment like panniers or seat packs.